-Queensland ports play a critical role in the growth of the Queensland economy.
+Queensland ports play a critical role in the growth of the state's economy.

-The state government is working to foster economic development and create jobs while protecting the Great Barrier Reef.
+The state government is working to support sustainable port development with a focus on economic growth and protecting the Great Barrier Reef.

-The Queensland Government is implementing actions of the Reef 2050 Long Term Sustainability Plan (Reef 2050), the most comprehensive plan ever developed to secure the health and resilience of the Great Barrier Reef for generations to come.
+The new laws implement a number of Queensland's port related actions of the Reef 2050 Long-Term Sustainability Plan (Reef 2050), the most comprehensive plan ever developed to secure the health and resilience of the Great Barrier Reef.

 - restrict new port development in and adjoining the GBRWHA to within current port limits and outside Commonwealth and state marine parks

-- prohibit the sea-based disposal of port-related capital dredge spoil material within the GBRWHA
+- prohibit the sea-based disposal of port-related capital dredge material within the GBRWHA.

-Also, consistent with Reef 2050, the Bill mandates master plans at priority ports to optimise use of existing infrastructure and address operational, economic, environmental and community relationships, as well as supply chains and surrounding land uses.
+Port master plans for priority ports will optimise the use of existing infrastructure and address operational, economic, environmental and community relationships, as well as supply chains and surrounding land uses.

 The government will lead port master planning working closely with port authorities, local governments and other key stakeholders.
 An important part of port master planning processes will be full public consultation.

 The government reaffirms its commitment to protect the Fitzroy Delta, Keppel Bay and North Curtis Island.
 These areas are excluded from the Gladstone port master planned area.